 The Banner of Peace

-PAX CULTURA “Where there is Peace, there is Culture; Where there is Culture, there is Peace.” – Nicholas Roerich
+PAX CULTURA “Where there is Peace, there is Culture; Where there is Culture, there is Peace.” – Nicholas and Helena Roerich

 The Banner of Peace is the official flag in use around the world by members of the Planet Art Network and World Thirteen Moon Calendar Change Peace Movement.
 It is displayed at all events, gatherings, and centers which promote natural time and planetary peace.